 According to Lamentation 4:21, “the land of Uz” in Jeremiah’s day was equated with Edom.

-2- Job’s companions, Eliphaz, Bildad, and Zophar (Job 2:11) also came from known places in the vicinity of Edom.
+2- The Book of Job introduces the friends of Job as, Eliphaz, Bildad, and Zophar (Jb.
+2:11).
+These also came from known places in the vicinity of Edom.

 For example, Eliphaz was a Temanite.
 Edom and Teman are listed in a way that closely connects the two (Jeremiah 49:7, 20; Ezekiel 25:13; Amos 1:11, 2; Obadiah 8, 9).
 Bildad’s tribe, comprising the Shuhites, probably sprang from Keturah, Abraham’s concubine (Genesis 25:2).
 Buz, the home of Job’s fourth companion, Elihu (Job 32:2), is also connected with Tema, Eliphaz’ home town (Jeremiah 25:23).

-3- The book of Job gives specific details about Job’s children, their activities, and Job’s finances.
+3- The Book of Job gives specific details about his children, their activities, and his finances.

-It gives details about his family of “seven sons and three daughters” (Job 1:2).
-And it also talks about their activities (Job 1:4,5).
+It gives details about his family of “seven sons and three daughters” (Jb.
+1:2).
+And it also talks about their activities (Jb.
+1:4,5).
 Such details were not common in ancient allegorical writings.
-It also records that “his possessions were seven thousand sheep, three thousand camels, five hundred yoke of oxen, five hundred female donkeys and a very large household, so that this man was the greatest of all the people of the East” (Job 1:3).
+It also records that “his possessions were seven thousand sheep, three thousand camels, five hundred yoke of oxen, five hundred female donkeys and a very large household, so that this man was the greatest of all the people of the East” (Jb.
+1:3).

 4-There is an actual dialogue between Satan and God in heaven.

-This dialogue is witnessed by all of God’s sons which makes it a real story and not a fictional one (Job 1:6-12; 2:1-6).
+This dialogue is witnessed by all of God’s sons which makes it a real story and not a fictional one (Jb.
+1:6-12; 2:1-6).

 5- In the Old Testament, Ezekiel 14:14, 20, mentions Noah, Daniel and Job as examples of righteous men.